ngyngcphu/mkdocs-tool/docs/blog/posts/engineering/git-workflow-example/git-workflow-example.md

 comments: true
 ---

-# Sample project
+# Git workflow in practice
+This is the sample project for this article [Git workflow](../git-workflow/git-workflow.md).

+<!-- more -->

 ## Setup project

-First, make sure you already have Git installed on your computer and a GitHub account
+First, make sure you already have Git installed on your computer and a GitHub account.

-<!-- more -->

 To check git is installed:

 ```bash
 git --version